 This weekend I had several conversations about love and life.
 Last night, I received a text message stating “you have given me a lot to think about and when you speak you make so much sense to me.”
 The conversation made me think about a lot of things as well.

 Some of us may be desperately trying to recreate the life we once had.
-But, fear, pain, and desperation won’t attract the answer we’re seeking.
+Fear, pain, and desperation won’t attract the answer we’re seeking.
 Desperation attracts desperation.
 Pain draws pain.
 And so the downward spiral goes.
 Yes, the loss hurts.
 Sometimes life hurt, too.
 But loss can’t be negotiated.

 Looking for quick replacements as a way to avoid feeling pain about the loss won’t work.
-Naturally we seek the shortcuts to happiness……drugs, alcohol, sex, a new relationship.
+Naturally we seek the shortcuts to happiness……drugs, alcohol, sex, new relationships.
 We all try to fill a space that only we can fill.
-And we will miss the lessons.
+And we miss the lessons.
 Before we can go on, we must feel our sadness about what we lost.
 Losses demand acceptance.

-It’s when we aren’t grounded in our best version of ourselves is when we will usually attract or settle for less.
+It’s when we aren’t grounded in our best version of ourselves when we will usually attract or settle for less.
 We can’t demand something if we are not ourselves being a living, breathing example of what we desire.
 We can’t expect someone to have goals and dreams, or to want more out of life and we are running on empty ourselves.
-We can’t expect someone to be faithful, or trusting, if we are not doing the work.
+We can’t expect someone to be faithful or trusting if we are not doing the work.

 Cherish this time to grow and learn.
 The important thing is to understand each day will get a little better.